 Collect proposals and collectively evaluate them

-The idea-collection and evaluation phase of an innovation program is where a difference is made.
-And without an idea management tool, it is complicated.
+The idea collection and evaluation phase of an innovation program is where a difference is made.
+This is complicated without an idea management tool.
 An efficient operating method is based on exhaustive proposal collection.
 Generally, an online platform accessible by invitation facilitates this process.
-Ideas are shared openly with all participants and evaluated collectively.
+Participants share ideas openly and evaluate them collectively.

 Doing this makes it possible to enrich initial proposals and involve all teams.
 They not only help with the selection process but also endorse the concepts that are approved for implementation.
 According to the data we have collected, this reduces the rejection of adoption by 78%.